josecrespo89/geti/index.md

 ### Markdown

 Les damos la bienvenida al **GETi**.
 Estudiamos desde lo experimental, el efecto de la temperatura sobre diferentes aspectos de la ecología de los organismos.
 Utilizamos insectos como modelos de estudio.

-We study plant-insect ecology and evolution, mostly concerning plant defence against herbivory and multispecies interactions.
-Our approach is primarily through experimental comparisons of populations that have diverged in evolutionary history or that span a gradient of plant-insect interactions, including plant defences of native vs. invasive plants populations and of domesticated crops vs. their wild relatives.
+Una parte central en nuestra aproximación es el OS.
+Nuestra filosofía es el cooperativismo.
+Compartir para aprender.

 Projects in the lab are diverse, but often consider plant tolerance of herbivory and indirect defences of plants, such as the attraction of natural enemies (e.g. predaceous ants or parasitoid wasps).
 Almost all projects in the lab address fundamental questions in ecology and evolutionary biology with a strong applied component.
 Our lab is affiliated with the Centre for Sustainable Food Systems at the UBC Farm and the Biodiversity Research Centre.